 ~ Shipping samples by UPS or FedEx: Even for wineries that are relatively close to the lab, shipping samples by UPS or FedEx can be a great option.
 It’s generally best to minimize the amount of time samples spend in transit – next day delivery is generally best.
 (Check UPS/FedEx coverage maps to see if your winery is next day by Ground.)

 Fresh samples are very much preferred.
-That said, it’s important to avoid fermentation in the tube.
-Samples that arrive actively fermenting are problematic from both a sample prep/analysis and a sample integrity standpoint.
+Samples that arrive actively fermenting are problematic from both a sample prep/analysis/integrity standpoint.
 Here are some suggestions for submitting juice samples:

 Questions?
 Don't hesitate to reach out to us, we're happy to guide you through the sample submission process.